-For a more detailed description of each area of specialisation, students should consult the relevant course description and booklist, available from the Secretary of the Department of English.
+For a more detailed description of each area of specialisation, students should consult the relevant course description and booklist, available from the UCD School of English & Drama.

 Applicants for entry to this course will be required to have the normal qualifications for entry to an MA Degree.
 Other graduates may be admitted to the Degree if deemed to be equivalently qualified.
 Students from abroad should submit an up-to-date academic transcript, a sample of their work and the names and addresses of two academic referees.
 As the number of places is strictly limited, it may not be possible to admit all qualified applicants.